 But you can also make use of the Azure App Configuration service.

-Combining Azure App Configuration to store and manage your configurations and Azure Key Vault to store your secrets, we will obtain a powerful configuration management nearly for free.
+Combining Azure App Configuration to store and manage your configurations and Azure Key Vault to store your secrets, we will obtain a powerful configuration management system nearly for free.

 App Configuration makes it easier to implement the following scenarios: